-Stomach Of Dead Whale Contained 'Nothing But Plastic'
+Stomach Of Dead Whale Contained 'Nothing But Nonstop Plastic'

 When the necropsy was performed, Blatchley told NPR, he was not prepared for the amount of plastic they found in the whale's stomach.

-"It was full of plastic — nothing but non-stop plastic," he said.
+"It was full of plastic — nothing but nonstop plastic," he said.
 "It was compact to the point that its stomach was literally as hard as a baseball."

-He noted that among the plastic bags were 16 rice sacks — similar to potato sacks — and plastic bags from local Philippine grocery chains, Gaisano Capital and Gaisano Grocery Outlet.
+He noted that among the 88 pounds of plastic were 16 rice sacks — similar to potato sacks — and plastic bags from local Philippine grocery chains, Gaisano Capital and Gaisano grocery outlet.

-Blatchley and his team work with BFAR and other organizations to assist in rescue and recovery of marine animals.
+Blatchley and his team work with the Bureau of Fisheries and Aquatic Resources and other organizations to assist in rescue and recovery of marine animals.

 "Within the last 10 years, we have recovered 61 whales and dolphins just within the Davao Gulf," he said.
 "Of them, 57 have died due to man — whether they ingested plastic or fishing nets or other waste, or gotten caught in pollution — and four were pregnant."

-In 2019 alone, Blatchley said he and his team have found 3 whales or dolphins with plastic waste in their systems.
+In 2019 alone, Blatchley said, he and his team have found three whales or dolphins with plastic waste in their systems.

 The Philippines has been deemed one of the "world's leading plastic polluters."

 According to the U.N.
-Environment Program, some 9 million tons of plastic ends up in the ocean each year.
+Environment Programme, some 9 million tons of plastic end up in the ocean each year.
 According to a 2017 study from the environmental group Ocean Conservancy, more than half of that waste comes from just five countries in East and Southeast Asia — China, Indonesia, the Philippines, Thailand and Vietnam.

 The study found that more than half a million metric tons of plastic waste from the Philippines makes it into the ocean each year.